chef/chef-oss-practices/README.md

 ## Communicating With Us

-The [communication](communication/README.md) page lists communications channels like chat, GitHub issues, mailing lists, conferences, etc.
+The [communication](communication/README.md) page lists communications channels such as chat, GitHub issues, mailing lists, conferences, etc.

 For more detailed information, check the README.md in a project's repository.